duartecancela/iot_robot/README.md

 # IoT Robot Platform

-This repository contains a complete IoT-based robotic platform composed of multiple independent but interconnected components.
+A modular MQTT-based robotic platform composed of firmware, edge runtime, backend, frontend and simulation layers.

-The project is designed to control and monitor a mobile robot using MQTT for communication and a web-based interface for real-time visualization and control.
+The system enables real-time monitoring and control of a mobile robot using MQTT as the communication backbone and a web-based interface for visualization and command execution.
-A Python-based simulator is included to allow development and testing without the physical robot.

 ---